-&lt;sup>9 Gemba is a concept which involves seeing where the work happens and engaging the front line workers in finding the solution.
+9 Gemba is a concept which involves seeing where the work happens and engaging the front line workers in finding the solution.

-&lt;sup>10 Kaizen is a Japanese term for finding improvements through association with Lean methodology and principles.
+10 Kaizen is a Japanese term for finding improvements through association with Lean methodology and principles.

-SS is a methodology that focuses on Sort, Set in order, Shine, Standardize and Sustain for creating an organized and efficient work environment.
+11 5S is a methodology that focuses on Sort, Set in order, Shine, Standardize and Sustain for creating an organized and efficient work environment.